VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 ### Wedos.com

 > [Wedos](https://www.wedos.com/) is the Biggest Czech Hosting.
 We have our own private data center, that holds only our servers and technologies.
 The second data center, where the servers will be cooled in an oil bath, is being built.
-We started using [cluster VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/cluster/README.md) to store Prometheus metrics from all our infrastructure after receiving positive references from [seznam.cz](https://www.seznam.cz/).
+We started using [cluster VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/cluster/README.md) to store Prometheus metrics from all our infrastructure after receiving positive references from our friends who successfully use VictoriaMetrics.

 Numbers: